bluexone116/BlueRunner/README.md

 ### BlueZone Tools

 * 🚀 **Blue Runner** — Application launcher and DCS utility manager
+* 🧩 **Blue Mods** — BlueZone DCS modifications and enhancements
+* 📊 **BlueReel** — DCS event logging and analysis
 * 🎞️ **Blue Replay** — DCS track replay control utility
-* 📊 **BlueReel** — DCS event logging and analysis
-* 🎬 **Blue Director** — Mission and event management tools
+* 🎬 **Other miscellaneous tools
-* 🧩 **Blue Mods** — BlueZone DCS modifications and enhancements

 ---

 ## 🤝 Support the Project

-## 💙 Support BlueZone

-BlueZone is a community-driven project built and maintained by volunteers who share a passion for **DCS World, aviation, multiplayer operations, and building tools that improve the experience for the community**.

-Running multiplayer servers, developing and maintaining software, testing new features, and supporting community services all require time and resources to keep BlueZone mission-ready.
+Blue Runner is developed and maintained as a free tool for the DCS community.
+The goal is simple: make preparing for a flight easier by bringing application launching, DCS maintenance, configuration, and other useful utilities together in one place.

-If you enjoy the community, fly our missions, or use BlueZone tools and would like to support continued development, your contribution is greatly appreciated—but never expected.
+Development, testing, documentation, and continued improvements all take time and resources.
+If Blue Runner makes your DCS setup easier and you would like to support its continued development, your contribution is greatly appreciated—but never expected.

 ### ☕ [Support on Ko-fi](https://ko-fi.com/bluezone116)